OSGeo/gdal/doc/source/programs/gdal_raster_reproject.rst

         $ gdal raster reproject --dst-crs=EPSG:32632 in.tif out.tif --overwrite

 .. example::
-   :title: Converting a raster that use an embedded custom CRS
+   :title: Converting a raster that uses an embedded CRS without a known identifier

-   In this example, the input file has an embedded custom CRS with a WKT2 definition that is not recognized by GDAL, but that can be reprojected to the known ESRI:54052 code.
+   In this example, the input file has an embedded CRS defined in WKT2 but without an associated identifier, and it will be reprojected to the known `ESRI:54052 <https://spatialreference.org/ref/esri/54052/>`__ CRS identifier.

-   Using ``"PROFILE=BASELINE"`` creates a :term:`PAM` file with a top-level `ESRI:54052 <https://spatialreference.org/ref/esri/54052/>`__ code,
+   Using ``"PROFILE=BASELINE"`` creates a :term:`PAM` file that stores the CRS using the ``ESRI:54052`` identifier, instead of embedding CRS information in GeoTIFF metadata tags.
-   rather than using the embedded metadata tags to define the CRS.
 See :ref:`GTiff <raster.gtiff>` ``PROFILE``.

    .. code-block:: bash